 Lucille snickered.
 “Not a bad look.”
 She flipped her hair back, and the Galaxy Zephyr grew a silvery blue ponytail like that of her late mother, Princess Lucia.
 “Charlie, Daisuke, Eisu, Fumiko, each of your teams will take the four nearest wings.
 Learn your controls.”

 Eisu directed the flapping of wings from right glute to mid-back.
 “How will this help us, exactly?”

-Daisuke bade the wings from left shoulder to mid-back to bend in sequence.
+Daisuke bade the wings from mid-back to left shoulder to bend in sequence.
 “We’re still not large enough to cut out of this bubble.”

 “We don’t need to be large,” said Lucille.
 “We’ve got sixteen wings made entirely of jet-turbines.
 We’re surely fast enough to slice right through!”

 “I hope you’re right,” said Charlie.
 The Enemy Hurricane closed in around them.
 Its red flesh taunted them with jeering eyes and mouths and tentacles.
 “On your order, Commander!”

 “Go!
 No turning back!”

 The Galaxy Zephyr fired all cylinders.
 The new wings swiftly accelerated them.
 They raised the Wheel and flew for the ceiling of their confinement.

 Tentacles had no time to react before the Wheel sliced them and dug into the Enemy Hurricane’s flesh.
 The Galaxy Zephyr dove into the wound to cut deeper and deeper.

 The wound bled teeth all around them.
 “What the hell?” shouted Charlie.
 The teeth crunched each other into sharp shards which speared the Galaxy Zephyr’s Hurricane Armor.
-“Aaaugh, that noise! ” He covered his ears and piloted with his pedals, freeing his hands to cover his ears.
+“Aaaugh, that noise! ” He piloted with his pedals, freeing his hands to cover his ears.
 “These teeth!”

 In his wheelchair, Daisuke couldn’t pilot with his pedals.
-Instead he committed his four wings to shielding the Galaxy Zephyr from the teeth, and the noise abated.
+Instead he committed his four wings to shielding the Galaxy Zephyr from teeth, and the noise abated.
 “Eisu, Fumiko, daijoubu?”